ibm-cloud-docs/openshift/vpc-security-group.md

 ### Required inbound and outbound rules for VPC ALBs
 {: #required-group-rules-alb}

-By default, traffic rules for VPC ALBs are covered by the `kube-<vpcID>` security group.
+By default, traffic rules for VPC ALBs are covered by the `kube-lbaas-<clusterID>` security group.
 Note that you should not modify this security group as doing so might cause disruptions in network connectivity between the cluster and the Kubernetes master.
 However, you can [remove the security group](/docs/vpc-infrastructure-cli-plugin?topic=vpc-infrastructure-cli-plugin-vpc-reference&interface=cli#security-group-target-remove) from your ALB and [replace it](/docs/vpc-infrastructure-cli-plugin?topic=vpc-infrastructure-cli-plugin-vpc-reference&interface=cli#security-group-target-add) with one that you create and manage.
 If you do so, you must make sure that the following traffic rules are still covered.
 {: shortdesc}

 #### Inbound rules